Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Checklist.
 Activate power generator.
 Wait for green light.
 Power supply test: good.
 Warn friendly air units and await confirmation.
 Made sense, they didn’t want their own planes ramming into their own shield dome...Took a long few seconds for the word to go out and then come back that he was good to go.

-Emitter main power switch to “ON.”
+Emitter main power switch to "ON."
 Monitor capacitor readout—he ducked as a stray round *cracked* past less than a foot above his head - until all four are in green zone...

 He hit the big button.
 Retrieved his weapon as the shield dome mushroomed up and around and past and through him, so intangible that it barely disturbed all the dust hanging in the air...until suddenly it *crackled* and there was a shell of light overhead, harder than diamond and tougher than any composite.
 He turned to throw himself back into the fight, but inside his mask he was snarling with victory.